Welcome to the Counselor's Corner

 Individual Planning Section

 UNT Dallas Higher Education Field Trip.
-On Thursday, October 19- Sixty Sunset Collegiate Students traveled over to the UNT Dallas Campus.
+On Thursday, October 19- Sixty Sunset P-TECH Students traveled over to the UNT Dallas Campus.
 During the trip students, visited Residential Life (Dorms) took a tour of the campus classrooms and were given a presentation on Financial Aid, Academic Programs.

 Texas Success Initiative: